rib/jsonwebtokens/README.md

 A builder pattern is used for describing verifiers so it should be possible to extend its configurability if necessary for different use cases.

+There is also a low-level [(`::raw`)](#Low-level-Usage) API available in case you need more control over splitting, decoding, deserializing and verifying tokens.

 ## Signing a token

 with a symmetric secret: